-Casper College may admit as a degree-seeking student:
+Casper College may admit as a degree-seeking student: 1.
+New College Student:

-A. A graduate of an accredited Wyoming high school;

-B. A graduate of an accredited high school outside the State of Wyoming who has attained a C (2.0) average or better high school grade point average;

-C. A student transferring from another accredited college who presents an official transcript from all colleges attended and who has attained a C (2.0) or better grade point average from the college last attended;

-D. A nonhigh school graduate who presents a copy of a high school equivalency diploma as evidenced by the successful completion of the General Education Development (GED) tests or an accredited home school program recognized by the State Department of Education in which the program is registered as being equivalent to the high school diploma;

-E. A student, 16 years of age or older, who has completed a nonaccredited high school program and who provides COMPASS or ACT test scores that have been taken within the previous 12 month period and that are at or above the following levels: ACT scores of 13 or better on the English portion and 13 or better on the Math portion and a composite score of 13; COMPASS scores of 44 or better on the pre-algebra/numerical skills portion and 63 or better on the reading portion and 39 or better on the writing portion.
+- A. A graduate of an accredited Wyoming high school with a high school diploma; - B. A graduate of an accredited high school located outside the State of Wyoming whose diploma is recognized by the state in which the high school is located, and has attained a C (2.0) average or better high school grade point average; - C. A student, 16 years of age or older who presents a high school equivalency diploma as evidenced by the successful completion of the General Education Development (GED) test or other recognized secondary school completion test; - D. A student, 16 years of age or older, who has completed a home school or other secondary school program of learning and who provides COMPASS or ACT test scores that have been taken within the previous 12 month period and that are at or above the following levels: ACT scores of 13 or better on the English portion and 13 or better on the Math portion and a composite score of 13; COMPASS scores of 44 or better on the pre-algebra/numerical skills portion and 63 or better on the reading portion and 39 or better on the writing portion. - 2.
+Transfer Student: - A. A high school graduate who meets one of the criteria above and is transferring from another accredited college who presents an official transcript from all colleges attended and who has attained a C (2.0) or better grade point average from the college last attended;